jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

+# 1 Month Plan
+### Week 1
+Your first week will be a little bit slower than most at YCharts as you get setup and meet our team.
+We encourage your to write down as much as you can and there are never too many questions.

+1. On your couple of days you will need to setup a few things:
+    * Your desk
+    * Your computer
+    * Your monitor
+    * Get access to all our accounts (gmail, slack, github, etc.)
+    * Payroll/Insurance through Zenefits
+    * 401k through ADP
+1. You will get some sweet YCharts gear 👕 📓 !
+1. Participate in our daily scrum.
+1. You will have a catered lunch with us on Friday/
+1. We will also setup time for you to meet with some of our leaders in Chicago as well as New York.
+1. You will have a meeting with your manager to go over what your goals are and setup a weekly meeting with them.
+1. You will have a walkthrough of our site with the Product Manager and see what exactly we are selling.
+1. You will learn how to make an espresso or pour over coffee! ☕️
+1. You can start on some of the [reading](https://github.com/ycharts/ycharts/wiki/Onboarding-for-New-Hires#reading-list) that you will do more of on week 2.

+### Week 2
+After getting your feet wet in the first week, you will get to write some code and do a mini project.

+1. On your second week you will start to go over the [reading list](https://github.com/ycharts/ycharts/wiki/Onboarding-for-New-Hires#reading-list), Git and [Django Tutorial](https://github.com/ycharts/ycharts/wiki/Onboarding-for-New-Hires#django-tutorial).
+1. After finishing the Git and Django Tutorial you will have a review with an engineer of your Django Polls App
+1. You will have a walkthroughs / demos by different engineers to understand our codebase and architecture

+### Week 3
+Week 3 will be introduction into our codebase and doing some small tickets.

+1. You will need to setup your [YCharts development environment](https://github.com/ycharts/ycharts/wiki/Developer-Environment-Setup).
+(This will usually take an entire day)
+1. You will meet with your manager and you will pick up your first pivotal ticket to work on.
+1. You will have many questions so don't hesitate to ask :)
+1. You should submit your first Pull Request by the end of week 3.

+### Week 4
+You should start to feel a little more at home in your environment setup as well as our codebase.

+1. You will pick up a couple small tickets.
+1. You will meet with your manager to go over your first PR and ticket that you submitted in week 3
+1. You will schedule a meeting to talk with a Chicago leader to discuss your thoughts so far
+1. You will take a look and start reading a couple books from our list of book to read
+***

 # Reading List
 During the first two weeks as a new hire, reading will be a large part of the job.
 Below is a list of resources that a new hire should read in order to get up to speed.